How Much Does An LLC Cost?

 California LLC Costs

-Further, an annual $800 LLC tax is due by the 15th day of the fourth month after LLC formation and every year thereafter.
+Furthermore, California LLC has an annual $800 LLC tax is due by the 15th day of the fourth month after LLC formation and every year thereafter.

 Delaware LLC Costs

-The ongoing cost of a Delaware LLC is an annual LLC tax of $300 due each June 1st, beginning the year following formation.
+The ongoing cost of a Delaware LLC is an annual LLC tax of $300 each June 1st, beginning the year following formation.
 There is no state income tax for Delaware LLC.

 Nevada LLC Costs

-The ongoing cost of a Nevada LLC is $150 fee and the Initial List of Managers or Managing Members, as well as a $200 fee and a Business License Application, are due within 30 days of formation.
+The ongoing cost of a Nevada LLC is a $150 fee and the Initial List of Managers or Managing Members, as well as a $200 fee and a Business License Application, are due within 30 days of formation.
 There is no state income tax for Nevada LLC.

 New York LLC Costs

 Every New York LLC must publish notice of its formation in two newspapers in the county in which it was created.
 In some areas, the fees for this publication can run up to $2,000.

 The company must then submit a certificate of this publication to the state, together with a $50 filing fee.
 For LLCs that choose to be treated as a partnership, there are annual taxes that are based on total income (from a minimum of $25 to a maximum of $4,500).

 Other State LLC Costs